jetstream-cloud/js2docs/docs/alloc/budgeting.md

 Although needs will vary largely depending on the type of project at hand, there are still some best practices and general considerations to keep in mind:

 - If you are entirely unsure about what kind of system resources your application needs, it may be a good starting point to monitor its usage on a local machine/workstation (if possible), for example using `top [-p PID]`.
+- Budget high, but start low.
+Users often overestimate how much compute power their application really needs, **especially when it comes to GPUs**.
+Since [resizing an instance](../../general/instancemgt/#resize){target=_blank} to a larger flavor is always easy, we recommend starting small then scaling vertically as necessary.
 - Please consider padding your budget to add room for any extra time spent in development, experimentation, workflow setup, etc.

 ---